Back to all posts

 Certification, on the other hand, is typically voluntary.
 It’s a credential awarded by a private, non-governmental organization to show that a therapist has met a certain standard of excellence or has specialized knowledge in a specific modality.
 While a license is the baseline for practicing legally, certification often signals a therapist’s dedication to going above and beyond in their field.

-Know Your State’s Legal Requirements
+Checking Your State’s Legal Requirements

 Before booking a massage, it’s helpful to know that the profession is regulated at the state level.
 Most states, including Louisiana, have laws in place that require massage therapists to be licensed to practice.
 This is a critical measure to protect public health and safety.
 These state regulations ensure that every practicing therapist has a solid educational foundation and adheres to professional standards.